 Victims and Villains as a rule, Heroes as an exception: Frame and content analyses of print

-media’s portrayal of migrants and refugees and health in India
+media’s portrayal of migrants and refugee health in India

 Abstract:

 From being forced to undertake months-long journeys to their home on foot, to being doused in disinfectants, the Indian media’s reportage of the COVID-19 pandemic has exposed the state’s long-standing apathy towards low-income migrants and the structural neglect and violence faced by them in society.
 But how consistent was the country’s print media in reporting on this population group before the crisis?
 This paper reports the findings of a study conducted to examine the representation of migrants and refugees and their health in the print media in India prior to the pandemic.
 A secondary objective of the study was to examine variations in their representation, if any, based on their identities and social positions (for example, ethnicity, nationality, gender, religion).
 Using frame and content analyses, three English language newspapers were examined for two-year period from 1 Jan 2017 to 31 December 2018.
 A total of 1,111 articles covering migrants’ lives and health were retrieved.
 Analysis revealed migrants were most frequently framed as a threat to the health, security, culture and economy in the destination states/cities, while the second most recurrent frame presented them as victims.
 Among the various aspects of migrants’ positionalities, religion and class appeared most prominent in defining the frame imposed on migrants.
 The study also found that these frames were derived mostly from state officials, political leaders, and anonymous sources, while migrants’ voices comprised less than a quarter of the sources of information.
-The research corroborates findings of international literature on media and migration, which show that migration narratives are often driven by the dominant group and by broader political factors and forces.
+This corroborates findings of international literature on media and migration, which show that migration narratives are often driven by the dominant group and by broader political factors and forces.
 It contributes to this field of scholarship by highlighting a unique political-economic context of India and in unpacking the intersectional inequalities that underpin these frames.
 In conclusion, media plays a vital role in crystallising and widening these inequalities and, through acts of both omission and commission, ends up vilifying migrants or muzzling them.

 Introduction